CodingIdeas.ai

 What is it?

 Engineering teams waste 3-5 hours per developer per week waiting for and performing manual code reviews.
 ReviewBot installs as a GitHub App or GitLab webhook in one click, then automatically reviews every PR using Claude — flagging logic bugs, SQL injection risks, dead code, missing error handling, and style drift with inline comments and a severity score.
-Each review links to the exact line, explains why it's a problem, and suggests a fix.
-Engineering leads get a dashboard showing which engineers are shipping risky code patterns and which PRs are consistently clean.
-Unlike generic linters, ReviewBot understands business logic context from your codebase history.
-The product is positioned between free linters (no AI reasoning) and expensive enterprise tools like SonarQube ($15k+/year), hitting the underserved 5-50 engineer team sweet spot at $49/month.
+Each review links to the exact line, explains why it's a problem, and suggests a concrete fix so the developer can resolve it immediately without waiting for a colleague.
+Engineering leads get a dashboard showing which engineers are shipping risky code patterns and which PRs are consistently clean, enabling targeted coaching before incidents happen.
+Unlike generic linters that spit out rule violation codes, ReviewBot understands business logic context from your codebase history and writes comments a senior engineer would be proud of.
+The product sits squarely between free linters (no AI reasoning) and expensive enterprise tools like SonarQube ($15k+/year), hitting the underserved 5-50 engineer team sweet spot at $49/month.

 Why now?

-Claude 3.5 Haiku dropped the cost of AI code review to under $0.05 per PR — making it economically viable to review every PR on a startup's GitHub at $49/month and still run at 85% gross margin.
-GitHub Apps API matured in 2023 making one-click installation trivial.
-The post-2023 AI coding boom (Copilot, Cursor) has trained engineers to expect AI assistance, making AI code review an obvious next step teams are now actively searching for.
+Claude 3.5 Haiku dropped the cost of AI code review to under $0.05 per PR — making it economically viable to review every PR on a startup's GitHub at $49/month while maintaining 85% gross margin.
+The post-2023 AI coding boom driven by Copilot and Cursor has trained engineers to expect AI assistance at every step of the workflow, making AI code review the obvious and actively searched-for next layer in that stack.

-• One-click GitHub App installation that auto-reviews every new PR with inline Claude comments showing bug, severity, and fix suggestion
+• One-click GitHub App installation that auto-reviews every new PR with inline Claude comments showing bug location, severity label (critical/warning/info), and a specific fix suggestion on the exact diff line

-• Engineering lead dashboard showing per-developer code quality scores, most common error patterns, and PR merge time trends over 30 days
+• Engineering lead dashboard showing per-developer code quality scores, most common error patterns by category (security/logic/style), PR merge time trends, and a 30-day quality trajectory chart

-• Smart context window — ReviewBot reads the last 20 commits of touched files so it understands naming conventions and existing patterns before commenting
+• Smart context window — ReviewBot reads the last 20 commits of touched files so it understands naming conventions and existing patterns before commenting, reducing false positives by ~60% vs. naive diff-only review

-• Weekly email digest sent to the engineering manager summarising top issues found, riskiest PRs merged, and quality trend vs prior week
+• Weekly email digest sent to the engineering manager summarising top issues found, riskiest PRs merged, engineers who improved most, and overall team quality trend vs. the prior week

 Target Audience